• +44 0330 027 0207

 • They are encouraged to generate new ideas that may further the direction of the plan or spawn a new track entirely.

-• In successful, dynamic teams, all members are valued for their actual and potential contribution, and all are treated with equal respect.
+• In successful, dynamic teams, all members are valued for their actual and potential contributions, and all are treated with equal respect.

 Communication and Negotiation Styles